cloudnode/couchdbx-app/README.md

 ### Downloads

-See [Downloads](http://gitweb.cloudno.de/downloads/) for a pre-compiled CouchDB 1.2.1 version for Mac OS X.
+See [Downloads](http://gitweb.cloudno.de/downloads/) for a pre-compiled CouchDB 1.2.1 version for Mac OS X 10.8.x.
+(This build does not work on earlier versions of OS X due to a bug in the build chain (See: http://openradar.appspot.com/11022559))

 The [old download page](https://github.com/cloudnode/couchdbx-app/downloads) with the earlier CouchDB version 1.2 is still up.